Gathering Point: Decoding Nutritional Labels

-- February 18, noon, Community Healthplex Sports Club, Conference Room
+- August 9, noon, Community Healthplex, Conference Room

-Bigger, better, and lunch included thanks to our 2014 Gathering Point Sponsors: American Senior Communities, Miller’s Senior Living, Triology Health Services, Westminster Village North and CarDon & Associates.
+Bigger, better and lunch included thanks to our 2016 Gathering Point Sponsors: American Senior Communities, Golden Living, Miller’s, and Westminster Village.
 Gathering Point serves as a time where Touchpoint Members can relax and enjoy an afternoon of food, fellowship, fun and education.
-This monthly event is open to Touchpoint members, hospital volunteers, hospital auxiliary board members and others interested in meeting new people.
-Gathering Point will now provide lunch at the beginning of each social/educational event followed by the presentation of the month!
-Space is limited and registration two days prior to event is now required to reserve your spot.
+Gathering Point will provides lunch at the beginning of each social/educational event followed by the presentation of the month!
+Space is limited and registration is required to 24 hours in advance reserve your spot.

 New to Medicare

 Community Heart and Vascular Hospital presents Know Your Numbers for heart health.
 Knowing you heart health numbers will help you and your doctor determine your risks for heart disease.
 The Know Your Numbers screening includes total lipid profile (total cholesterol, HDL, LDL, triglyceride and TC/HDL ratio), glucose, height, weight, and blood pressure.
-Your screening results will be ready in about 15 minutes.
-All is free!
-Walk-ins welcome; registration not needed.
-To ensure that you will be screened, you must arrive by 11:30 a.m. to secure a screening opportunity.
-The screening ends at 12 p.m.
-Fasting for 10 hours with nothing but water is recommended for best total profile results.
-Screening is FREE for hospital visitors only and is not a part of the employee Medical Benefits screening program.
+To ensure you will be screened, please arrive 30 minutes prior to the end of the screening time.
+Fasting for 10 hours is recommended for best total profile results.
+Please be sure to take all necessary medication and drink 8-16 ounces of water prior to the screening.
+Screening is FREE for hospital visitors only and is not a part of the employee medical benefits screening program.

 Stroke Support Group

 Are you or a loved one a stroke survivor?
 Would you like to meet others who have gone through experiences similar to yours?
 Join us every month for guest speakers, discussion on various topics, and making new friends!
 Spouses/Family members welcome.
 No child care provided.
-For more information visit us at eCommunity.com/neurosciences or call 317-585-5437.
+For more information call 317-585-5437.

-Five good reasons to take the AARP Driver Safety Program through Community Health Network:
+Five good reasons to take the AARP Smart Driver course through Community Health Network:

 - To learn defensive driving techniques, new traffic laws, rules of the road, and much more.

-- To get and insurance discount (auto insurance companies in most states provide a multi-year discount to graduates; please consult your insurance agent).
+- To get an insurance discount (auto insurance companies in most states provide a multi-year discount to graduates; please consult your insurance agent).

 - You don't have to take a test.